Illumi14/Illumi-Grabber/README.md

 if you do end up using my code for any of your own projects please PLEASE link this github or credit me in it as i spent a lot of time on this

+# THIS GRABBER IS AN OUTDATED VERSION AND WILL STILL WORK BUT I WILL ADD AN UPGRADED VERSION TO GITHUB WHEN I CAN